dandia89/OMSCS-Notes/CS 6603 - AIES/Module 01 - Data, Individuals, and Society.md

 Additionally, the data collection and measurement processes could introduce bias in out data.
 Some biases are preexisting.
 All the above issues makes it difficult to identify which specific group the algorithm might be biased against.

+Limited and coarse features, sample size disparity, skewed sample, tainted examples, features that act as proxies and conscious prejudics (intentional)

 Another problem that exists is that if researchers want to find if bias exists with respect to individuals having attribute $X$, they would likely have to _infer_ attribute $X$ from a database which implies that companies would have to reconstruct data (a potential privacy violation).

 ### Fairness​